hms-dbmi/dseqr/README.md

 run_dseqr(project_name, data_dir)
 ```

-If using fastq.gz files, build a `kallisto` index for quantification.
+For importing bulk fastq.gz files, first build a `kallisto` index for quantification.
 To do so run:

 ```R
 # default as used by run_dseqr